Node Client Web UI Deployment

-In addition to Node-Client CLI, a web interface is also provided.
-A deployment of Node-Client web server is through a helm chart on Kubernetes.
+In addition to CLI, Node Client also provides a web interface.
+This web server can be deployed using a helm chart on Kubernetes.

 helm repo add cluster-wizard https://charts.cluster-wizard.com/